creanero/beamModelTester/README.md

 As an additional feature, this system enables plotting of results from a single station observation on a variety of parameters.

+BeamModelTester was developed as part of the RadioNet RINGS (Radio Interferometry Next Generation Software) JRA.
+RadioNet has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 730562.

 ## System Requirements

 ### Language and Libraries